primiano/perfetto-docs/docs/guides/memory.md

 ![Camera Memory Trace](/docs/images/trace-rss-camera.png)

-We can see that around 2/3 into the trace, the memory spiked.
+We can see that around 2/3 into the trace, the memory spiked (in the mem.rss.anon track).
 This is where I took a photo.
 This is a good way to see how the memory usage of an application reacts to different triggers.

 ## {#heapprofd} Analyzing the Native Heap
 **Native Heap Profiles require Android 10.**

 _If your native memory is neglibile, you can skip ahead to [Analyzing the Java Heap](#analyzing-the-java-heap)._

 Applications usually get memory through `malloc` or C++'s `new` rather than directly getting it from the kernel.
 The allocator makes sure that your memory